-Regulation 93 of the Workers Compensation and Injury Management Regulations 2024 provides that a payment in money or money's worth paid to or for the benefit of a worker is remuneration for the purposes of Part 5 of the Act if it is a payment (however described) that is included as remuneration in the WorkCover WA Remuneration Guidelines.
+Regulation 93 of the Workers Compensation and Injury Management Regulations 2024 (the Regulations) provides that a payment in money or money's worth paid to or for the benefit of a worker is remuneration for the purposes of Part 5 of the Act if it is a payment (however described) that is included as remuneration in the WorkCover WA Remuneration Guidelines.

-The WorkCover WA Remuneration Guidelines 1st edition is issued under the regulations, effective from 1 July 2024, and sets out the various payments to workers that are included or excluded as remuneration.
+The WorkCover WA Remuneration Guidelines 2nd edition is issued under the Regulations, and sets out the various payments to workers that are included or excluded as remuneration.
+The second edition is effective from and after 4pm 30 June 2025.